Solaris-11/Group7_Game/README.md

  5. Wu Zhikai 3035973804

 Game description and rules
 Welcome to the Flip Card Game!
-This is a text_base game based on C++.
+This is a text_base game based on C++, your objective is to flip cards and match pairs.
+Each mode offers its own level of difficulty and challenges.

-You can test your memory and matching skills across different game modes: Easy, Hard, Challenge, and Endless, each game mode refers to different rules.
+You can test your memory and matching skills across different game modes: Endless, Challenge, and Custom, each game mode refers to different rules.
- 1. Endless Mode: Including esay mode and hard mode:
+ 1. Endless Mode: including esay mode and hard mode
      1. Esay Mode: Two cards can be flipped at once, larger table will be set in each new round, there are no move limit
      2. Hard Mode: Three cards can be flipped at once, larger table will be set in each new round, there are no move limit
  2. Challenge Mode: There will be a maximum move limit, there will be a shorter time interval between each flip
- 3. Custom Mode:

-Your objective is to flip cards and match pairs.
-Each mode offers its own level of difficulty and challenges.

-introduce the game rules.
+ 3. Custom Mode: You can define your own table: its size and the number of cards to be flipped at once, there are no move limit
+All of the instructions can be found in the tutorial part, you can check

 ▪ A list of features that you have implemented and explain how each coding element 1 to 5 listed under the coding requirements aforementioned support your features.